alejogs4/sw-blog/content/blog/redux-importance/index.md

 }
 ```

-Imagine that you have to use this information several times through your application and saddly you are not using selectors, if in a refactor state shape change to something like this `state.assignments`, you would have to change it in every single place, breaking your application because your components were too aware of how state looks like, with selectors, state shape is information which it's hidden behind these selectors, making selectors a single place of change if state shape change, making your application more resilient, easier to maintain, refactor and extend.
+Imagine that you have to use this information several times through your application and saddly you are not using selectors, if in a refactor state shape change to something like `state.assignments`, you would have to change it in every single place, breaking your application because your components were too aware of how state looks like, with selectors state shape is information which it's hidden behind these selectors, making selectors a single place of change if state shape change, making your application more resilient, easier to maintain, refactor and extend.

 ### Action creators

 Action creators were sold as a way to avoid errors when we want to change our state, however that for me looks as a arguments that could be develop further, think about your components and how much they know about your state, with the same argument brought to say that selectors are important we can say the same about action creators.
-Action creators **hide** information, hide how our state will be changed and what it's all the information necessary to succesfully perform this update, this information hidding help us to think about the information to change instead of the type of the change, making our cognitive load easier to manage and in the long term making our changing places easier to mantain.
+Action creators **hide** information, hide how our state will be changed and what it's all the information necessary to succesfully perform this update, this information hidding help us to think about the information to change instead of the nature of the change, making our cognitive load easier to manage and in the long term making our changing places easier to mantain.

 ```javascript
 function ProjectList() {